Oral History Project

 Seated: Caroline Sheldrick, Jennifer Tann, Jacqueline Cribley, Camilla Boon, Maureen Cornwell and Hilary Burgess.

 This fascinating collection was published in November 2018.
 The book paints a portrait of the parish of Chalford (Brownshill, Bussage, Chalford, Chalford Hill and France Lynch) by bringing together varied pieces of research and investigation.
 It covers a wide range of topics from churches to specific houses, historical events and interesting local inhabitants.
 28 contributors, ranging in age from 25 to 85 included some who were new to research and writing about local history, and others who are established local historians.
 A small editorial subcommittee (Camilla Boon, Hilary Burgess and Roger Carnt) oversaw production.
 By September 2019, 650 copies had been printed.
-It is available (price £10) from Chalford Community Shop, the Kings Head Pub, Lavender Bakehouse, and Bisley Greenshop.
-If you are unable to visit any of these places, copies can be sent by post (1st Class £13.05 to include postage and packing, 2nd class £12.46).
-Books will be dispatched on receipt of a cheque (payable to CPLHG) -please contact the Secretary, Hilary Burgess using the Contact Form.
+It is now sold out locally, though there are a few for sale at The Family History Centre at The Gloucestershire Archives.
+Alternatively, please contact the Secretary, using the Contact Form.

 The Stan Gardiner Collection of photographs at the Gloucestershire Archives